Our Programmes

 The Teach First NZ Programme is an intensive training programme, given that you are completing a Postgraduate Diploma while teaching in a school.
 Everyone’s circumstances will be different so it comes down to the individual determining what’s possible for them and their whānau, but we do have many participants who are parents and caregivers on the programme.

-Which schools do you partner with?
+What schools do you partner with?

 Can I get financial support from StudyLink?